Parna2000/mern-stack-social-media/README.md

 3. Install dependencies for the backend by going to 'backend' directory and running: `npm install`.
 4. Install dependencies for the frontend by going to 'frontend' directory and running: `npm install`.
 5. Create a 'config' folder in the 'backend' directory and create a 'config.env' file in it.
-6. There, write these values: PORT, MONGO_URI, DATABASE_NAME, FRONTEND_URL, JWT_SECRET_KEY, JWT_EXPIRES, COOKIE_EXPIRE, CLOUDINARY_CLOUD_NAME, CLOUDINARY_API_SECRET and CLOUDINARY_API_KEY.
+6. There, write these variables and assign values to them: PORT=4000, MONGO_URI, DATABASE_NAME, FRONTEND_URL, JWT_SECRET_KEY, JWT_EXPIRES, COOKIE_EXPIRE, CLOUDINARY_CLOUD_NAME, CLOUDINARY_API_SECRET and CLOUDINARY_API_KEY.
 7. Keep the variable names same, otherwise, you have to change the main code base.
-8. Here, I have assumed that the frontend is running on default port, i.e., 5173 and backend is also running on default port, i.e., 4000.
+8. Here, I have assumed that the frontend is running on default port, i.e., 5173 and backend is running on port  4000.
 If this is not the case for you, then change FRONTEND_URL in backend and the links in the frontend accordingly.
+9. Go the the backend and frontend directories and run `npm run dev` to start them in respective ports.

 ## Feactures:
 1. **User Authentication and Profile Management:**